nirmallab/cspot/docs/Getting Started.md

 ---

 # 🐊 Getting Started with Gator
-Kindly note that **Gator is not a plug-and-play solution**, rather it's a framework that requires significant upfront investment of time from potential users for training and validating deep learning models, which can then be utilized in a plug-and-play manner for processing large volumes of similar multiplexed imaging data.
+Kindly note that **Gator is not a plug-and-play solution**.
+It's a framework that requires significant upfront investment of time from potential users for training and validating deep learning models, which can then be utilized in a plug-and-play manner for processing large volumes of similar multiplexed imaging data.

 **There are two ways to set it up based on how you would like to run the program**
 - Using an interactive environment like Jupyter Notebooks
 - Using Command Line Interface

 Before we set up Gator, we highly recommend using a environment manager like Conda.
 Using an environment manager like Conda allows you to create and manage isolated environments with specific package versions and dependencies.